Ugochukwuodinaka/Mexican-Restaurant-Rating-Analysis/README.md

 - __Restaurant Overall Rating and Cuisines Across Locations:__ Recognition of regional variations in restaurant performance and cuisine preferences, facilitating targeted strategies for different market segments and locations.

 ### About The Dataset
 This dataset is made up of 6 tables which are the data_dictionary, consumer_preferences, restaurant_cuisines, ratings, restaurants, and the consumers table.
 This dataset was provided by [Quantum Analytics](https://www.quantumanalyticsco.org/).
 This is a [link](raw_data) to access the raw data folder, and in this folder are all the 6 tables.
-In this The data_dictionary table makes a description of all the fields in all the tables for a better understanding of them.
+The data_dictionary table makes a description of all the fields in all the tables for a better understanding of them.

 Below is a table that describes all the fields in all the tables in this dataset.